Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 It is very likely that your dog suffers from submissive urination.
 No, no need to worry, the diagnosis sounds more threatening than it is.
-Essentially, in your puppy's or dog's eyes, you are their boss and this is a manifestation of respect for those on the top of the ladder.
-Do not get too excited about being considered top rank, however, as you may end up cleaning a lot of carpets if you do not initiate a change.
+Essentially, in your puppy or dog's eyes, you are their boss; urination is a manifestation of respect for those on the top of the ladder.
+Do not get too excited about being considered top rank, however—you may end up cleaning a lot of carpets if you do not initiate a change.

 What to Do and What Not to Do

 First of all, do not scold the puppy or dog for exhibiting submissive urination.
 If you do, the dog will be more likely to pee out of submission as you are basically confirming you are the boss.
 On the other hand, do not praise the submissive urination as this will cause the dog to believe it is a good thing and thus, will learn to urinate on command for you.

 Always Act Neutral

 So what to do?
 Simply ignore the fact he is urinating.
 Do not scold, do not praise.
 Keep as neutral as possible.
 Try to ignore him the first few minutes you come home.
 The excess excitement should dissipate as he gets used to you being back home.